 FamilyTreeDNA also takes your ancestry that bit further with deeper insights that trace your DNA back to ancient times.
-It tells you whether you carry the autosomal DNA for ancient European groups, including neolithic hunters or gatherers, early farmers, and bronze-age invaders.
+Our researcher could see whether they carried the autosomal DNA for ancient European groups, including neolithic hunters or gatherers, early farmers, and bronze-age invaders.

-As well as learning about your paternal and maternal lineage, you can connect with family members on either side, too.
 The family finder searches through its database to find matches that share your DNA, then lets you manage and sort your family members by parental lines.
-And the chromosome browser feature lets you see exactly which (and how much) DNA you share.
+We also liked the chromosome browser feature which lets you see exactly which (and how much) DNA you share.

 Results processing times vary between 2-8 weeks, depending on which test you choose.